 For Gardyn Customers

-What is documented in CISA advisory ICSA-26-055-03 and the researcher’s coordinated-disclosure repository regarding Gardyn customer accounts.
+What is documented in CISA advisory ICSA-26-055-03 and the maintainer’s coordinated-disclosure repository regarding Gardyn customer accounts.

 What is documented